cferdinandi/vanilla-js-guides/content/guides/terminal.md

 - The difference between terminal, shell, and the command line.
 - How to navigate the file system.
-- How to log and print things in the console.
+- How to log and print things in the terminal window.
 - How to make, modify, and delete files and directories.
 - How to edit files in the Terminal window.
 - How to chain commands and pass data from one to the other.